 We do these through meetings of the full governing body twice a term and in our three committees:

-The Principal and the Senior Leadership Team run the school.
+The Headteacher and the Senior Leadership Team run the school.
 A member of the Senior Leadership Team attends each committee meeting and we work closely with them, but always keep sight of our strategic function.

 For the full 'Terms of Reference' of these committees Click here